-Popping the question and getting married are big steps in anyone's life and sometimes we just need a little help to see things clearly.
-So if you're asking yourself if you're ready to get married read through the list of signs below and you'll have a much better idea of the answer.
+Popping the question and getting married are big steps in anyone’s life.
+And sometimes we just need a little help to see things clearly.
+If you’re asking yourself if you’re ready to get married read through the checklist below to get a much better idea of the answer.

-You love that she almost always burns dinner when she tries to cook you a meal or that she has to sleep on her stomach to fall asleep—warts and all, you are in!
-Her little quirks are charming and you love her for them.
+You love that they almost always burns dinner when they try to cook you a meal.
+Or, that they sleep on their stomach to fall asleep—warts and all, you are in!
+All their little quirks are charming and you can’t help but love’em.

-You may have just completed a big project or received that major promotion at work that you've been working hard towards.
-Or, maybe you've finally saved up enough cash to buy a house.
-For you hitting that milestone is a sign that you're ready to provide for your girlfriend & perhaps even a family.
+You may have just completed a big project or received that major promotion at work that you’ve been working hard towards.
+Or, maybe you’ve finally saved up enough cash to feel comfortable with the future.
+For you hitting that milestone is a sign that you’re ready to provide for your spouse and perhaps even a family.

-You sacrifice going out for lunch at work everyday and have put any major purchases on the backburner—at least for a little while.
-You've created a diamond engagement ring fund and you're eager to watch it grow from week to week.
+For guys, you sacrifice going out for lunch at work everyday and have put any major purchases on the back-burner—at least for a little while.
+You’ve created a diamond engagement ring fund and you’re eager to watch it grow from week to week.

-We're not talking about the royal "we" here.
-But the good old fashioned—you and me, us, together—if these terms make you want to run for the hills, then no wedding proposal is in your near future.
+We’re not talking about the royal “we” here.
+But instead the good old fashioned—you and me, us, together.
+If these terms make you want to run for the hills, then no wedding proposal is in your near future.

-However, if you always consider her thoughts and feelings when making big decisions, you are well on your way to making her a very happy lady and are ready to get married.
+However, if you always consider his/her thoughts and feelings when making big decisions, you’re well on your way and are ready to get married.